monastyrskyy/monastyrskyy.github.io/_posts/2018-11-01-collegescorecards2.md

 excerpt: "In this project, I continue exploring the College Scorecard dataset and examine it for interesting patterns, trends, and insights."
 mathjax: "true"
 tags: [academic]
-classes: wide # frontmatter that should make the page wider.
+#classes: wide # frontmatter that should make the page wider.
+toc: true

 defaults:
   # _posts